YanDRMachado/COMSOL-Multiphysics_Random_Laser/README.md

-# RandomLaser / Fluorescence Simulations using COMSOL-Multiphysics
+# Random Laser Simulations using COMSOL-Multiphysics
 ### + OriginLab and MATLAB for data analysis / equation solving

 The simulation is divided into three parts: